learningblockchaindottech/learningblockchaindottech/DAY01.md

 08:00-09:00 Introductions and Course Overview

+09:00-12:00 Introduction to Bitcoin and Blockchains

-09:00-10:00 The Why?
+The Why?
 How?
 What? of Bitcoin and Blockchains

 Why?
 Money and other transactional data is subject to corruption when controlled by trusted third parties.